MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-uwp-csharp.md

 4. To close the app, click the **Stop Debugging** button in the toolbar.
 (Alternatively, click **Debug** > **Stop debugging**, or press **Shift**+**F5**.)

-## Next Steps
+## Next steps

 Congratulations on completing this Quickstart!
-We hope you learned a little bit about UWP and the Visual Studio IDE.
-To learn more, continue with the following tutorial.
+We hope you learned some basics about UWP and the Visual Studio IDE.
+To learn more, continue with the following tutorial:

 > [!div class="nextstepaction"]
 > [Plan and build a complex UWP app](/windows/uwp/get-started/plan-your-app)